Benzie sets 'template': Pete Moss to feature 14 X-C races

-BENZONIA — The 11th annual Pete Moss Invitation certainly could go down as the most unique in the race’s history.
+BENZONIA — The 11th annual Pete Moss Invitational certainly could go down as the most unique in the race’s history.

 Numerous changes and safety protocols have been put in place for the first time.
 The race is spread over two days this year, making for a lot of firsts in the early-season cross country race that’s typically one of the biggest in the state.